 Now it’s time to get creative!
 To begin your layout, label the drawings with as much information as possible, including the location for seismic purposes.
 Next, label each room as their own separate entity (flower room, vegetation, mother, curing, drying etc.) Next, complete the canopy chart.
 Canopy is defined as the area plants are grown, typically this is an 8′ x 4′ area (32 sq. ft. if canopy), multiplied by the number of grow levels.
 Complete your project information and then you have a designed a mobile vertical grow rack system layout that is efficient and easy to maintain!

-GET FREE GROW ROOM CONSULTATION
+GET A FREE MOBILE VERTICAL GROW RACK SYSTEM CONSULTATION